markosankovic/notes/Preparing UP Squared for OBLAC Drives.md

 > mode (scalar)
-> Possible access point modes are infrastructure (the default), ap (create an access point to which other devices can connect), and adhoc (peer to peer networks without a central access point). ap is only supported with NetworkManager.
+> Possible access point modes are infrastructure (the default), ap (create an access point to which other devices can connect), and adhoc (peer to peer networks without a central access point). **ap is only supported with NetworkManager**.